links below to access pages

 What we must do is give up useless craving and

-or the imagined future) then we can become happy
+or the imagined future).
+Then, and only then, we can become happy

 or the escape from Samsara, that is the cycle